 An SSE AIP approval will work perfectly for you if you have to manage a seasonal labour demand by supplementing your local workforce with additional migrant workers.
 Once approved by the INZ, you will be able to hire as many foreign nationals as mentioned in your AIP.
 The migrants will need to be in New Zealand already and have a valid SSE work visa to work for you.

 A Work Exchange Scheme approval will allow you to offer short-term employment opportunities to foreign nationals in New Zealand and abroad under a reciprocal arrangement.
 Foreign nationals accepted into an INZ approved work exchange programme will be able to work for a maximum of 12 months in New Zealand.
 Based on the provisions of your scheme, these migrant workers may also apply for bringing their partners and dependent children along with them.

 If you need to hire 7 or more international crew members to work on your fishing vessel, you can apply for this AIP.
 Note that INZ will approve your AIP application only if no local New Zealanders are available for the work.

 The options do not end here – you have access to a different procedure if you need to hire workers for positions in Canterbury and Queenstown.
 You can also employ foreign nationals already on a valid visa that allows them to work.
 For instance, people on valid student visas, working holiday visa, select work visas, resident visas, partnership based visas and some interim visas.

 We have been assisting New Zealand employers ease their hiring process by helping them get appropriate INZ authorisations.
 Our licensed immigration consultants understand the challenges faced by New Zealand employers when it comes to hiring migrant workers.
-Book a 100% free consultation to find the right way (tailored for your needs) for you to hire migrants.
+Book a consultation to find the right way (tailored for your needs) for you to hire migrants.